 3. Pine Farms Orchard

-Pine Farms Orchard is offering a wide variety of different breeds for the U – Pick season apples including Melba, Paula Red, Jonagold, Golden Delicious, Red Delicious, Russet and Northern Spy.
+Pine Farms Orchard offers a wide variety of breeds for the U-Pick season, including Melba, Paula Red, Jonagold, Golden Delicious, Red Delicious, Russet, and Northern Spy.

 Hours: